 It’s an epic itinerary.
 Bookmark for now and read later

-We spent two weeks driving around this compact state, spending a few days in Boston and then looping through three key areas: Salem and Cape Ann to the north of Boston, historic Plymouth, Cape Cod, Martha’s Vineyard and Nantucket to the south and then inland to endless tree-lined roads in the Berkshires.
+This New England road trip itinerary follows our well-researched plans.
+We spent two weeks driving around Massachusetts, spending a few days in Boston and then looping through three key areas: Salem and Cape Ann to the north of Boston, historic Plymouth, Cape Cod, Martha’s Vineyard and Nantucket to the south and then inland to endless tree-lined roads in the Berkshires.

-Separate stories of the people we met and the stories we uncovered will come elsewhere on the lab, along with poetry, whimsy and the story of the invention of the first ever fried clams.
+Separate stories of the people we met and the stories we uncovered will come elsewhere on the lab (see the USA section here), along with poetry, whimsy and the story of the invention of the first ever fried clams.

-Whether you’re at the dreaming, planning or booking side of things, I present you with a nuts and bolts itinerary to help you plan your perfect road trip from Boston.
+Whether you’re at the dreaming, planning or booking side of things, I present you with a nuts and bolts New England road trip itinerary to help you plan your perfect road trip from Boston.

 And if you’ve already been?
 Add in your tips below and come and say hi!